metta-systems/metta.systems/blog/2012-12-24-assocfs-note.md

 categories:
     - metta
     - assocfs
-    - content addressable storage
+    - content-addressable-storage
-    - git model
+    - git-model
-    - non-hierarchical filesystem
+    - non-hierarchical-filesystem
 ---
 While I'm still dabbling with fixing some SSS issues here and there I thought I'd post an old excerpt from assocfs design document.